RollupX-FYP/rollupx-full-zk-rollup/contracts/BEST_PRACTICES.md

 - **Registry Pattern**: DA providers must be explicitly allowlisted (`daEnabled`) by the owner.
 Arbitrary addresses are blocked.
 - **Immutable Verifier**: The verifier address is immutable to prevent malicious swaps after deployment.
 (Upgrades should use a Router pattern if needed).
 - **Strict Boundaries**: The Bridge never parses batch data; it only stores commitments.
+- **Sequencer Permissionless Mode**: If the `sequencer` is set to `address(0)`, the bridge enters a dev-only permissionless mode where any address can submit batches.
+This must be managed carefully.

 ### Testing
 - **100% Coverage**: All branches, including error states and edge cases, must be covered.